American River Rehabilitation

 Anna has practiced Orthopedic Physical therapy in northern CA for 8 years.
 She has worked with a variety of different patients including post surgical, orthopedic injuries, high school athletes, geriatrics, patients suffering from neurological conditions such as stroke and M.S. , and vertigo.
 Anna has a special passion for pediatrics and has extra training in pediatric conditions.
 Anna uses manual therapy and exercise prescription to help every patient reach their full potential.

 Anna has always enjoyed sports and being active.
 Anna played competitive soccer in high school and enjoyed competitive rock climbing in college while she worked at a local rock climbing gym.
-Anna currently loves trail running, skiing, hiking, and yoga and is trying to share all of these adventures with her 6 year old daughter.
+Anna currently loves trail running, skiing, hiking, and yoga and is trying to share all of these adventures with her daughter.

 12055 Persimmon Terrace, Suite 130